nupurchatterjee01-com/Supply-Chain-SQL-Analysis/README.md

 Joined Orders, Ordered_Items, Product, and Department tables.
 Filtered completed and closed orders, grouped the data by shipping mode and department, and used HAVING to include only departments with at least 40 orders.

-4.reate a new field as shipment compliance based on Real_Shipping_Days and Scheduled_Shipping_Days.
+4. Create a new field as shipment compliance based on Real_Shipping_Days and Scheduled_Shipping_Days.

 How I solve-